Connectors

 The Antigravity connector wires DefenseClaw into Google's Antigravity CLI (binary name agy) via all five Antigravity 2.0 lifecycle hooks installed in ~/.gemini/config/hooks.json using the Claude-Code-compatible nested schema agy v1.0.x evaluates at runtime.
 DefenseClaw installs the hooks globally so every Antigravity session on the host reports into the same DefenseClaw gateway, while Antigravity continues to talk directly to its configured upstream model provider.

-Three scenarios end-to-end against the same agy session: (1) benign `echo` flows through with action=allow / severity=NONE; (2) `cat ~/.ssh/known_hosts` lands on PATH-SSH-DIR HIGH → DefenseClaw returns decision=ask → agy surfaces its native approval prompt and the operator declines; (3) writing a Stripe secret to `.env` matches SEC-STRIPE + PATH-ENV-FILE CRITICAL → DefenseClaw returns decision=deny → agy refuses without prompting.
-Each verdict appears live in the Splunk pane on the left, including the unmasked `sk_live_…` value because privacy.disable_redaction=true for the demo.
+Three scenarios end-to-end against the same agy session: (1) a benign command flows through with action=allow / severity=NONE; (2) a sensitive-file read lands on a HIGH finding → DefenseClaw returns decision=ask → agy surfaces its native approval prompt and the operator declines; (3) writing a synthetic secret to an environment file matches a CRITICAL finding → DefenseClaw returns decision=deny → agy refuses without prompting.
+Each verdict appears live in the Splunk pane on the left.
+This historical demo used an unredacted destination projection; current v8 deployments select an explicit redaction profile per destination or route.

 Why ~/.gemini/config/hooks.json and not ~/.gemini/antigravity-cli/hooks.json?
 The marketing-facing path printed by agy --help (~/.gemini/antigravity-cli/) is silently ignored by agy v1.0.x at runtime — agy actually reads PreToolUse hooks from ~/.gemini/config/hooks.json in a Claude-Code-compatible nested schema.
 This was determined empirically during the v0.5.0 smoke test: tracer hooks installed at the marketing path never fired; the same entries at the canonical path fired reliably on every tool call.
 DefenseClaw writes only the canonical path. defenseclaw doctor will surface a migration warning if a stale entry is left behind from a pre-v0.5.0 install at the legacy path.